-STAFF ANALYSIS: The utility was required to make major wastewater plant additions of \$186,834 during the test year ending December 31, 1999.
+The utility was required to make major wastewater plant additions of \$186,834 during the test year ending December 31, 1999.
 The upgrade represents over 44% of its total test year wastewater plant.
-To allow the utility an opportunity to recover the amount spent on plant improvements, the utility should be allowed a year-end rate base.
+To allow the utility an opportunity to recover the amount spent on plant improvements, the utility shall be allowed a year-end rate base.

-The Commission has the authority to apply a year end rate base.
+We have the authority to apply a year end rate base.
 Citizens of Florida v.
 Hawkins, 356 So.
-2d 254, (Fla.
+2d 254 (Fla.
 1978).
-Historically, it has only been applied in extraordinary Id.
-Staff believes that extraordinary circumstances. circumstances do exist in this docket because the utility has made major wastewater system improvements mandated by DEP representing over 44% of its total wastewater utility plant for the test year.
+Historically, it has only been applied in extraordinary circumstances. believe that extraordinary circumstances exist in this docket because the utility has made major wastewater system improvements mandated by DEP, representing over 44% of its total wastewater utility plant for the test year.
 See Order No. PSC-96-1147-FOF-WS, issued September 12, 1996, in Docket.
-No. 951258-WS (DEP requirements requiring upgrade of wastewater treatment plant deemed extraordinary circumstances), and Order No. PSC-98-0763-FOF-SU, issued June 3, 1998 in Docket No. 971182-SU (Improvements representing 36.07% of total plant deemed extraordinary circumstances).
+No. 951258-WS (upgrade requirements by DEP of wastewater treatment plant extraordinary circumstances), and Order No. PSC-98-0763-FOF-SU, issued June 3, 1998 in Docket No. 971182-SU (improvements 36.07% representing of total plant deemed extraordinary circumstances).

 The utility made test year water system additions totaling \$2,634.
-Although there were no extenuating circumstances or major plant additions to the water system during the test year, staff believes a year-end rate base should also be used for the water system to prevent a mismatch in rates and rate bases which would result if the Commission approved year-end treatment for wastewater and simple average for water.
+Although there were no extenuating circumstances or major plant additions to the water system during the test year, we find it appropriate to use a year-end rate base for the water system to prevent a mismatch in rates and rate bases which would result if we were to approve year-end treatment for wastewater and simple average for water.
 Use of the year-end treatment for wastewater and simple average for water would also result in a mismatch in the determination of the overall cost of capital.

-The year end rate base will provide the utility with an opportunity to recover the investment made during the test year and will insure compensatory rates for this utility on a prospective basis.
-Moreover, pursuant to Section 367.081(2)(a), Florida Statutes, the Commission is required to consider the investment in plant made by the utility in the public service.
-Therefore, staff recommends that the Commission approve a year end rate base for this utility.
+We find that the year end rate base will provide the utility with an opportunity to recover the investment made during the test year and will insure compensatory rates for this utility on a prospective basis.
+Moreover, pursuant to Section 367.081(2)(a),

+Florida Statutes, we are required to consider the investment in plant made by the utility in the public service.
+We therefore approve a year end rate base for this utility.